playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-templates-start-to-source/index.md

 # Article Overview {#overview}

 > This article was written with the idea that the reader is at least somewhat familiar with the introductory concepts of Angular.
-As a result, if you haven't done so already, it is highly suggested that you make your way through the fantastic [Angular getting started guide](https://angular.io/start).
+If you're new to Angular, I might suggest [checking out my free book, which teached Angular in-depth called "The Framework Field Guide".](https://framework.guide)
 >
 > Also, despite the prevalence of Control Flow Syntax (`@for`, `@if`, et al), we're using structural directives for conditional logic (`*ngIf`, `*ngFor`, et al) for educational reasons here.